 Identifying Corrupted Sheets

-1. Go to File->Open and select the assembly but do not open the file yet.
+1. Go to File->Open and select the drawing but do not open the file yet.

 2. Under the Mode dropdown, select "Quick View" and click Open.

 3. Right click on one of the sheets and select "Load Sheet".
 If error appears when loading this sheet, then this is likely one of the sheets that is causing the issue.